seancraven/CDS_book/_sources/Chapter_3/SimpleTrans.md

 To enable these calculations, there are files which contain functions to help calculate these quantities. isa.py implements the [standard atmosphere](./lorentzian_broadening.ipynb), to obtain temperature and pressures as a function of altitude and plank.py implements the plank function in a manner which has convenient default behaviour.

 Finally, radiative_transfer.py implements a class called atmosphere grid.
 This models the atmosphere as a coarse altitude grid and a fine wavenumber grid of spacings, $1 km$ and $1 cm^{-1}$, respectively.
-The mean optical depth is calculated for the wavenumber bin and evaluated at th midpoint of the altitude block.
+The mean optical depth is calculated for the wavenumber bin and evaluated at the midpoint of the altitude block.
 The mean value and midpoint provide reasonable approximations to the quantities values in the region.

 For these gridded values the [two stream equations](./radiative_transfer.ipynb) are solved for the upward and downward fluxes.
 This produces an output of a flux grid that models the transfer of radiation out of the atmosphere.